kserve/website/docs/modelserving/v1beta1/mlflow/v2/README.md

 # Deploy MLflow models with InferenceService

-This example walks you through how to deploy a `mlflow` model leveraging the `v1beta1` version of the `InferenceService` CRD.
+This example walks you through how to deploy a `mlflow` model leveraging the KServe `InferenceService` CRD and how to send the inference request using [V2 Dataplane](https://github.com/kserve/kserve/tree/master/docs/predict-api/v2).
-Note that, by default the `v1beta1` version will expose your model through an API compatible with the existing V1 Dataplane.
-However, this example will show you how to serve a model through an API compatible with the new [V2 Dataplane](https://github.com/kserve/kserve/tree/master/docs/predict-api/v2).

 ## Training

-The first step will be to train a sample `mlflow` model.
+The first step is to train a sample sklearn model and save as mlflow model format by calling mlflow `log_model` API.
-Note that this model will be then saved as `model.pkl`.

 ```python
 # Original source code and more details can be found in: